dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		cd /data_tmp/$USERNAME/output/all_samples_reports

-* Again copy the report to your laptop to open it
+* Again, copy the report to your laptop to open it

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 $USERNAME@10.153.134.10:/data_tmp/$USERNAME/output/all_samples_reports/captus-extract_report_all_samples.html ~/Desktop